A parent’s review of the Online Prodigy Math game

 For example, everyday players can spin two wheels to collect random prizes.
 There’s also a Bounty Board and daily quests.

 Seasonal festivals add variety to the Prodigy World.
-In the fall, the world of Prodigy celebrates Pumpkinfest and later in the year transforms to a winter wonderland during Winterfest!
+In the fall, the world of Prodigy celebrates Pumpkinfest and later in the year transforms into a winter wonderland during Winterfest!

 Is it worth paying for the annual Prodigy Math game membership?